aaronsawatsky/projects/README.md

   - CSS style the window to mimic a smartphone lock screen (in terms of format and shape) (finished)
   - CSS style the font and spacing (finished)
   - Add background image (finished)
-  - Center the entire <div> in the center
+  - Center the entire <div> in the center (finished)
-  - Add a gradient background behind the <div>
+  - Add a gradient background behind the <div> (finished)
+  - Add box-shadow to clock container for added style (finished)

 Things I learned from this project:
   - The "setTimeout()" function, which in this situation continues to call the nested function (the one that displays the time) every       1000ms (so it updates the current time every second, as if it is running continuously like a regular clock).